aurelia/store/doc/article/en-US/aurelia-store-plugin.md

 ## What is the State?

 A typical application consists of multiple components, which render various data.
 Besides actual data though, your components also contain the various statuses, like an active state for a toggle button, but also high-level states like the selected theme or current page.
 The contained component state is a good thing and should stay with the component, as long as only that single instance cares about it.
-The moment you reference the internal state from another component though you're gonna need different means to handle that like service classes.
+The moment you reference the internal state from another component though, you're going to need a different approach like service classes.
 Another related topic is the inter-component communication where both services but also pub-sub mechanisms like the EventAggregator may be used.

 In contrast to that, the Store plugin operates on a single overall application state.
 Think of it as a large object containing all the sub-states reflecting your applications condition at a specific moment in time.
 This state object needs only to contain serializable properties.
 With that you gain the benefit of having snapshots of your app, which allow all kinds of cool features like time-traveling, save/reload and so on.